 Here’s the deal:

-Philadelphia is the 12th most expensive city in North America according to a cost of living comparison done by Expatistan.com.
+Philadelphia is the 12th most expensive city in North America according to a cost of living index comparison done by Expatistan.com.

-If we compare Philadelphia to other US cities with similarly sized populations you can see the difference pretty quickly.
+If we compare Philadelphia to other US cities with similarly sized populations we can spot the differences pretty easily.

 From the bar graph below, Philly is over 20% more expensive than Phoenix or Dallas and 40% more expensive than San Antonio.

-The only similar sized city more expensive than Philly is San Diego.
-But San Diego has a beach and 70 degrees all year round so that kind of makes sense…
+The only similarly sized city more expensive than Philly is San Diego.
+But San Diego has a beach and is 70 degrees year-round, so that kind of makes sense.

 If we look at cost of living in Philly compared to national averages we see a similar story.

 Pretty much everything is more expensive with the exception of health care.

 You get the idea, Philly ain’t cheap.
-But, cost of living is all relative and Philadelphia is no exception.
+But the cost of living is relative, and Philadelphia is no exception.
 Fairmount is going to look different from Manayunk, Center City different from Fishtown, and so on.

-Let’s get this out of the way, if you want affordability, the Northeastern United States is not the place to look (outside of Delaware, that is.)
+Let’s get this out of the way: If you want affordability, the Northeastern United States is not the place to look (outside of Delaware, that is.)
 If everything is bigger in Texas, everything is more expensive in the Northeast.